Contact Us

 Tip 3: Fill Your Team’s Skill Gaps

 The higher your partner’s skill set, the better.
-A statistic by HBS accelerate suggests that a balanced team with a technical founder and a business founder will raise 30% more than a one-person startup.
+A statistic by HBA Accelerator suggests that a balanced team with a technical founder and a business founder will raise 30% more than a one-person startup.

-Thus, opt for a partner whose skill set does not duplicate your area of expertise.
+Thus, choose a partner whose skill set does not duplicate your area of expertise.

-For example, if you’re knowledgeable in sales and project management, opting for a technical co-founder with a skill set that covers other skills is best.
+For example, if you’re knowledgeable in sales and project management, it’s best to opt for a technical co-founder with a skill set that complements your own.

 Tip 4: Reliability is Critical